baracodadailyhealthtech/bl_iot_sdk/components/network/ble/README.md

 libbtblecontroller_702l_m2s1p:  2 BLE connections are supported, BL702L can be master or slave.
 Controller codes are all in flash.
 Support BLE PDS(power down sleep) feature.
 libbtblecontroller_702l_m4s1p:  4 BLE connections are supported, BL702L can be master or slave, controller codes are all in flash.
 Support BLE PDS(power down sleep) feature.
 libbtblecontroller_702l_m8s1p:  8 BLE connections are supported, BL702L can be master or slave, controller codes are all in flash.
 Support BLE PDS(power down sleep) feature.
+libbtblecontroller_702l_m0s1p:  1 BLE connections are supported, BL702L can only be slave.
+Controller codes are all in flash.
+Support BLE PDS(power down sleep) feature.
 libbtblecontroller_702l_m0s2p:  2 BLE connections are supported, BL702L can only be slave.
 Controller codes are all in flash.
 Support BLE PDS(power down sleep) feature.

 BL616: